 - Donate $1,600 to funds, kids camp and scholarship reception.

 - Give half of the trust bequest re recently received, which equals $14,000 of the $28,000.

 1st Vice President – Cheralyn Johnson: Not Present

-2nd Vice President – Karl Smith: Excused
+2nd Vice President – Karl Smith: out of country

 Treasurer – Mark Turley: Present

 Secretary – Barbie Elliott: Present